Travels for Taste

 The restaurant is very spacious with a seating of 30 on the ground floor and 70 in the plush downstairs area which is equally quirky in terms of decor.

 As I made a wild dash to meet my friend, I had worked up a proper appetite by then, I found her seated sipping on an interesting herbal mocktail called Flavours of Indica.
-She described this mixture of pomegranate juice with coconut water, citrus and a homemade spice rub , as very refreshing.
+She described this mixture of pomegranate juice with coconut water, citrus and a homemade spice rub, as very refreshing.
 I picked a gin cocktail from their very unique cocktail menu.
 They have an extensive gin menu keeping in line with the botanical theme.
 Why not have a browse through her interesting blog post about her visit to a fine dining restaurant at Mayfair.

 We decided to share some of the modern Indian small plates from the A la carte menu.
-The yellowfin tuna and baby leek dish were dressed in black and white sesame and chilli caviar – we both agreed that it was delicious.
+The yellowfin tuna and baby leek dish was dressed in black and white sesame and chilli caviar – we both agreed that it was delicious.

 The next dish, however, was our favourite – a soft shell crab coated in batter, Amritsari fish style and served with tadka mayo on a bed of mash made with King Edward potatoes.